 Considered one of Japan’s most luxurious trains, this boutique-like service features a mere seven carriages and 14 suites that can accommodate 14 guests at the most.
 The significance of the train name, Seven Stars, is a representation of the seven most important aspects of a visit to Kyushu: hot springs, nature, power spots, history and culture, food, the friendliness of its people, and its train system.
 Choose from a one-night jaunt or a four-day journey that does a loop of the island in southern Japan.
 Expect elegant interiors with shoji paper screens, walnut floors, and sliding glass doors etched with flowers and birds.
-These are more must-see under the radar gems of Japan.

 The Maharajas’ Express

 There’s not a more luxurious way to take in the Taj Mahal than on Maharajas’ Express.
 Each of the 14 guest carriages, which can accommodate up to 88 guests, are named after the legendary jewels of the various Maharajas, with options including the Presidential Suite, Suite, Junior Suite and Deluxe Cabin.
 The Presidential Suite spans an entire carriage, while all cabins and suites feature large panoramic windows.
 There are seven journeys throughout India to choose from, including one of their newest, The Southern Jewels, which takes you through Trivandrum, Chettinad, Thanjavur, Mahabalipuram, Mysore, Hampi, Goa, Ratnagiri, and Mumbai.
 The four- or eight-night journey will feel like a dream in the cabins thoughtfully designed in classic Indian style.
 Want to stay stateside?
 These are the best train rides to take across America.